moonem/Win-Loss-Prediction-on-Major-League-Soccer/README.md

 Our team decided on this project because our home city, Austin, Texas, recently got its first MLS soccer club.
 Austin FC, a new member of the Western Conference, has had a hot start to the 2021 season.
 We wanted to dig into the historic perforamance of rival clubs and develop a model to predict outcomes for our home team's first season.

+## Teamwork

+  ## Segment 1

+Our team has 4 members.
+Coincidentally our data source has also 4 key *.csv* files for the analysis.
+Each team-member cleaned one *.csv* data using **ETL** process and pushed to their respective branches as shown below.

+1. Sean Tyson - all_tables_cleaned.csv, QuickDBD-export.png; [SeanTyson_Branch](https://github.com/moonem/FinalProject/tree/seantyson_branch/SeanTyson)
+2. M A Moonem - all_players_clean.csv; [Moonem_Branch](https://github.com/moonem/FinalProject/tree/moonem_branch/Resources)
+3. Daniel Gonzalez - matches_2004to2021.csv; [Daniel_Branch](https://github.com/moonem/FinalProject/tree/Daniel_Project/DanielGonzalez)
+4. Ben Reed - all_goalkeepers_clean.csv; [Ben Reed Branch](https://github.com/moonem/FinalProject/tree/main/BenReed)

 ## Communication Protocols

-Team communication and project planning has been conducted through live video calls over Zoom and asynchronously through a project-specific Slack channel.
-The team also supplied contact details in the form of cell phone numbers and emails for any urgent tasks/questions.
+Team communication and project planning has been conducted through live video calls over **Zoom** and asynchronously through a project-specific **Slack** channel.
+The team also supplied contact details in the form of *cell phone* numbers and *emails* for any urgent tasks/questions.

 ## Dataset Overview